intel/thermal_daemon/README.txt

-Refer to thermal_daemon_usage.txt for details on thermal daemon operation.
+Use man pages to check command line arguments in configuration:
+	man thermald
+	man thermal-conf.xml

 Prerequisites:
 	Kernel
-		Need kernel with "Intel P State driver", to use Intel P state driver to cool the system.
-		Intel Power clamp driver: To use Idle injection to cool the system.
+		Prefers kernel with
+			Intel RAPL power capping driver : Available from Linux kernel 3.13.rc1 Intel P State driver (Available in Linux kernel stable release) Intel Power clamp driver (Available in Linux kernel stable release)

-		CONFIG_X86_MSR, so that x86 MSR can be read/write from user space to control P-States.
+		CONFIG_X86_MSR, so that x86 MSR can be read/write from user space to control RAPL if no RAPL powecap class driver is not present.

 	Default
 		If none of the above available cpufreq to control P states.